 Tuition & Financial Assistance

 Research, Teaching and Graduate Assistantships cover tuition, health insurance, and pay a stipend which varies depending on the department.
 Students wishing to be considered for assistantships and fellowships should inform the Director of Graduate Studies (DGS) of the program to which they are applying.
 At the Martin School Assistantships are awarded as part of the application process.
-In addition, exceptional applicants may be eligible for fellowships that supplement the regular stipend and/or limit the amount of teaching required by the student.
+In addition, exceptional applicants may be eligible for fellowships that supplement the regular stipend.

 Other units which have funded Martin School Students in the past 5 years:

 - KY Disability Determination Council (through the Martin School)

 - IPOP (Institute for Pharmaceutical Outcomes and Policy)

 - UK Graduate School

 - UK College of Arts and Sciences Administration

 - UK International Center (UKIC)

 Fellowships are available on a competitive basis.
 Students interested in competitive fellowships are encouraged to contact the Director of Graduate Studies as early as possible.